Is it hard to take long vacations in Japan? Learn about annual holidays, national holidays, and consecutive days off

 Summary: You can take long vacations in Japan.
 Combine them with national holidays.

-Japanese people are said to be one of the least likely people in the world to take long vacations, but it is possible to take a long vacation of about a week.
+Japan people are said to be a national character that does not take long vacations even when viewed globally, but it is possible to take a long vacation of about one week.

-One of the reasons why it is said that it is difficult to take long vacations is that there is a shortage of staff, so many people are reluctant to take time off.
+One of the reasons why it is said that it is difficult to take long vacations is that many people feel guilty about taking a break.

-On the other hand, there are countries overseas where people take long vacations of more than a month.
+On the other hand, some countries take long vacations for more than one month.

 You may find it difficult to take a long vacation in Japan.

-However, Japan does not have holidays during the Lunar New Year, the end of Ramadan, or the Christmas season.
+However, Japan does not have a holiday during Tet, after Ramadan, and during the Christmas season.

-Check with your employer two to three months in advance to see if you can take time off.
+Please consult with the company you work for 2-3 months in advance to see if you can take time off.

-When returning to Japan temporarily, check whether there are any systems you can utilize.
+When returning to your home country temporarily, check if there are any systems that you can take advantage of.

-JAC has a system in place to partially cover the costs of temporary return to Japan for specified skilled workers working in the Japanese construction industry.
+JAC has a system that partially covers the temporary return expenses of Specified Skilled Workers working in the construction industry in Japan.

-*This article was written based on information from January 2025.
+*This article is based on information as of January 2026.

 About us, JAC